 Crabgrass plants are one of the most common weeds in lawns, gardens, and fields around the world.
 To many, but not all people, crabgrass is an aggressive and invasive weed.
 Ask any homeowner.
 They will tell you that crabgrass is a tough plant to eliminate from lawns.
 The plants are found in a wide range of climates, soils, and weather conditions.
 Given the right conditions, it thrives and pushes out other plants.
-It grows the fastest with little competition.
+It grows fast with little competition.
 A bald spot on the lawn or a flower or vegetable garden are perfect places for it to grow quickly.
 Controlling crabgrass is a little easier in flower and vegetable gardens, where a shovel or a hoe can quickly dispatch this unwanted weed.
-And, a thick layer garden mulch is a good deterrent.
+Also, a thick layer of garden mulch is a good deterrent.

 Other Names: Finger Grass, Fonio, and Hairy Crabgrass.